mbalesni/openpilot-pipeline/README.md

 Since Openpilot's repo Git LFS was broken at the time of our development, we kept a [copy](common/models/supercombo.onnx) of the model in our repo for easy access.

 Model inputs and outputs are described in detail in the [official repo](https://github.com/commaai/openpilot/tree/master/models).

+> **Note:** ONNX models are only available in the non-release branches, so we had to look for the right ONNX model by comparing the hashes of the corresponding DLC models to the one in desired release.

 ### Inputs